lawrence1986/HNG-REACT-PROJECT/README.md

-# TicketFlow (React Implementation)
+# TicketingSystem (React Implementation)

-TicketFlow is a demo ticket management application built with React, TypeScript, and Vite.
-It delivers the landing page, authentication flow, dashboard, and ticket CRUD experience defined in the multi-framework brief.
+A demo ticket management system built with React, TypeScript, and Vite, providing a smooth experience for managing tickets — including authentication, dashboard overview, and complete CRUD operations.

-> This repository currently hosts the **React** implementation.
-Vue.js and Twig ports will live in sibling repositories and be linked here when available.
+This project is part of the multi-framework TicketingSystem suite.

 ## Tech Stack